Communication Tools on a Jobsite Safety Talk

-Forms of Communication
+Forms of Safety Communication

 When someone says communication, the first thing you may think about is speaking words to another person or sending an email.
 These are just two ways to communicate, but there are many more ways found at work.
-Some other examples of communication include posters, labels, warnings, bulletins, pictograms, JSAs, SOPs, body language, etc. Depending on any number of factors, each of these tools of communication can be very critical to working safe.
+Some other examples of communication include posters, labels, warnings, bulletins, pictograms, JSAs, SOPs, body language, etc. Depending on any number of factors, each of these tools of communication can be very critical to working safely.

 These are just a few examples of important tools that convey a message in the workplace.
-On any given day the most important piece of information you read or take in can be received through any of these tools.
-It is important to ensure that the message is being received and understood by not only you, but all the workers in that area.
-Discussion point: How else is safety communicated on the job?
+On any given day, the most important piece of information you read or take in can be received through any of these tools.
+It is important to ensure that the message is being received and understood by not only you but all the workers in that area.